 The implementation of an Urgent Treatment Centre will enhance the offer as an alternative to A&E. Many patients will automatically default to A&E because they are unsure where else to go or cannot access an appointment elsewhere.
-Data tells us that almost half of the attendances to A&E were for minor conditions that could have been seen elsewhere (i.e. local pharmacy, own GP, NHS 111 etc.) and were actually inappropriate for A&E. The proposed model of care will see A&E freed up to deal with the most poorly patients whilst ensuring all patients are seen and treated in the most appropriate care setting for their needs.
+Data tells us that almost half of the attendances to A&E were for minor conditions that could have been seen elsewhere (i.e. local pharmacy, own GP, NHS 111 etc.) and were actually inappropriate for A&E. This model of care will see A&E freed up to deal with the sickest patients whilst ensuring all patients are seen and treated in the most appropriate care setting for their needs.

-The public have told us they are confused by the level of variation offered by existing urgent care services.
-The services provided and opening hours vary, meaning patients often do not know the most appropriate place to go to receive treatment.
-The development of community hubs will seek to standardise urgent care services and provide a clear route for patients, ending the current confusion and ensuring easy access to urgent care services across Wirral.
+The implementation of the Primary Care Hubs will address the level of variation offered by existing urgent care services.
+The services provided vary between sites meaning patients often do not know the most appropriate place to go to receive treatment.
+The development of the primary care hubs will seek to standardise urgent care services and provide a clear route for patients, ending the current confusion and ensuring easy access to urgent care services across Wirral.